yunhansheng/yunhansheng.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate student at the University of Chicago.
-Starting September 2024 I will be a PhD student at the University of Michigan at Ann Arbor.
+I am a first-year PhD student at the University of Michigan, Ann Arbor.
+My mathematical interest lies in the intersection of number theory, algebraic geometry, and homotopy theory.

-My mathematical interest lies in **homotopy theory**, **number theory**, **algebraic geometry**, and their areas of intersection.
-Stuff that I've enjoyed learning about include chromatic homotopy theory, K-theory, Galois representations, and Fourier–Mukai transform.

-Before coming to Chicago, I spent my high school years in the beautiful city of [Maastricht](https://www.holland.com/upload_mm/d/f/c/69557_fullimage_sint-servaas-brug-maas-maastricht-stad-eighty8things-1360%20copy.jpg), the Netherlands.
+I was an undergraduate student at the University of Chicago from 2020 to 2024.
+Before that, I spent my high school years in the beautiful city of [Maastricht](https://www.holland.com/upload_mm/d/f/c/69557_fullimage_sint-servaas-brug-maas-maastricht-stad-eighty8things-1360%20copy.jpg), the Netherlands.
 Before that, I lived a happy life in [Hefei](https://cdn.britannica.com/58/138758-050-E5300BEB/Hefei-Anhui-China.jpg), China.

 Here is my [cv](https://yunhansheng.github.io/files/cv.pdf).
-You can reach me at: yhsheng at uchicago dot edu.
+You can reach me at: yhsheng at umich dot edu.

 Expository writings
 ======